Real Estate Image Editing: How to Fix Lens Distortion?

 How Do You Remove Lens Distortion from an Image?

-In most of the real estate image editing software out in the market, there exists the lens correction module or panel.
-These provide a quick and easy way that solves most of the common distortions known to photographers.
+In most of the real estate image editing software out in the market, there exists a lens correction module or panel.
+These provide a quick and easy way that solve most of the common distortions known to photographers.
 They can be done in an automated manner by simply choosing which type of distortion you have and adjusting little by little from there, getting to the level of adjustment you need because not all photos will exhibit the same level of lens distortion.

 Another popular method is doing it manually.
 Most real estate image editing software will still lead you to a module where you can correct the distortion on your photos.
 The only difference is, your hand is the one pulling the photo here and there to make the photo look straight.
-There is of course, the usual assistance from the software’s background so your changes are made precise.
+There is, of course, the usual assistance from the software’s background so your changes are made precisely.

 Outsourcing Lens Correction